Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 If a person becomes dehydrated and is unable to take fluids by mouth, a rehydration solution can be given into a vein (intravenous fluids) in a healthcare provider's office or in the emergency department.

 Diet — There is no particular food or group of foods that is best for a person with diarrhea.
 However, adequate nutrition is important during an episode of acute diarrhea.
 For patients without an appetite, it is acceptable to consume only liquids for a short period of time.
 Boiled starches and cereals (eg, potatoes, noodles, rice, wheat, and oats) with salt are recommended for people with watery diarrhea; crackers, bananas, soup, and boiled vegetables may also be eaten.
+It is advisable to avoid fresh fruits and vegetables and milk products until the diarrhea is gone.

 C. DIFFICILE PREVENTION